 The following requirements apply to borrowers with loans that are owned or securitized by Fannie Mae who seek to refinance and who obtained a PACE loan prior to July 6, 2010:

 Paying off the PACE loan: The lender must first attempt to qualify the borrower for either a cash-out or limited cash-out refinance option, with the PACE loan being paid off as part of the refinance.
 To mitigate the risk posed by PACE obligations that take lien priority over the mortgage, Fannie Mae requires that borrowers with sufficient equity pay off the existing PACE obligation as a condition to obtaining a new mortgage loan.
 The prohibition against using the proceeds of a limited cash-out refinance to pay off a loan not used to purchase the property will not apply.
-Due to the complexity of data entry options in DU for limited cash-out refinance transactions in which the PACE loan is being paid off with mortgage proceeds, these transactions must be manually underwritten.

-For those eligible limited cash-out refinances where the PACE loan remains in place, the mortgage loans must be delivered with SFC 173.
+For those eligible limited cash-out refinances where the PACE loan remains in place, the loans must be delivered with SFC 173.

 The table below provides references to the Announcements that have been issued that are related to this topic.